A More Personal Way to Coach

 • They create rituals and shared meaning that make their life together feel coherent and significant.

-In Gottman’s three‑phase view, this is the commitment phase (Phase 3 in “The 3 Phases of Love”).
+In Gottman’s three-phase view, this is the commitment phase.
 Commitment means more than legal status; it is the ongoing choice to invest in the relationship, protect it from outside threats, and prioritize the partnership when life gets complicated.

 Dopamine is powerful.
 It brings people together.
 It motivates pursuit.
 It creates exhilaration.
 But sustainable love is not built on constant highs.
-It is built on friendship, trust, emotional responsiveness, and shared meaning—the very elements Gottman’s research has highlighted for decades.
-Dopamine may help ignite limerence.
-Trust is built through daily small, reliable responses.
+It is built on friendship, trust, emotional responsiveness, and shared meaning — the very elements Gottman’s research has highlighted for decades.
+Dopamine may ignite limerence.
+Trust is built through hundreds of small, reliable responses.
 Commitment is the decision to keep showing up.

 Ask Gottman